Meet a Specialist: Kathryn Colby, M.D., Ph.D.

-Kathryn Colby, MD, PhD has served the Massachusetts Eye and Ear Infirmary in many different capacities since she first arrived for an ophthalmology residency almost 18 years ago.
+Kathryn Colby, M.D., Ph.D. has served Massachusetts Eye and Ear in many different capacities since she first arrived for an ophthalmology residency almost 18 years ago.
 A committed believer in the three-pronged mission of Harvard Medical School, Dr. Colby is now a busy cornea surgeon who sees patients, teaches medical students, residents and fellows, and is actively conducting research into blinding diseases of the cornea.

 One of Dr. Colby’s areas of expertise is Fuchs’ Corneal Dystrophy, which is an enigmatic condition in which the inner layer of the cornea (the transparent dome that covers the pupil) stops pumping fluid from the normally clear tissue.
 When this happens, the cornea becomes water-logged, thickened and cloudy, which causes painful blindness.
 Besides spearheading laboratory studies of this condition, Dr. Colby has been actively involved in advancing new surgical techniques, such as DSEK and selective endothelial transplantation, to treat patients with Fuchs’ Dystrophy.